raphamorim/raphamorim.github.com/_posts/2016-08-15-hello-again.md

 Hello!

 I'm back.
 After a few months, the entire site has undergone several changes.
-Reasons: Delivering more faster and minimal possible content.
+Reason: Delivering more faster and minimal possible content.

 Now on a **regular 2G**, the raphamorim.io can deliver articles in less than **700 milliseconds**.